Double burden: Pre-World War II

 The traditional female homemaker–male breadwinner model characterized female employment prior to World War II.
-At the turn of the 20th century in the continental United States, only 18 percent of women over the age of 15 reported receiving income non-farm employment.
+At the turn of the 20th century in the continental United States, only 18 percent of women over the age of 15 reported receiving income from non-farm employment.
 These women were typically young, single, white, and native-born.
 In contrast, married women in the non-farm labor force were "predominantly blacks or immigrants and very poor".
 Working mothers often exited the labor force once their children were old enough to earn money.

 The outpouring of occupational opportunities in the early 1920s, such as in "cafeterias, nurseries, laundries and other facilities seemed to release women from domestic chores and freed them to participate fully in the sphere of production."

-This migration of women into the workforce shook the traditional ideology of gender roles, but importantly, it was the catalyst to the double burden becoming noticeable.
+This migration of women into the workforce shook the traditional ideology of gender roles and was the catalyst to the double burden becoming noticeable.
 The 1930s "encouraged women to fulfill what Stalin termed the "great and honorable duty that nature has given" them.
 Evident in the Soviet Union, "an officially sponsored cult of motherhood, buttressed by anti-abortion legislation" accompanied by a "depression of living standards" led to industry's immense demand for laborers which got women into the industrial workforce in unprecedented numbers".
 Urban women thus found themselves assuming the "double burden" (also known as the "double shift") of waged work outside the home and the lion's share of unpaid labor within it."
 The Second World War is typically seen as a catalyst for increasing female employment.
 Best exemplified by Rosie the Riveter propaganda of an efficient, patriotic, woman worker, World War II increased demand for female labor to replace that of the "16 million men mobilized to serve in the Armed Forces".
 While a substantial number of women worked in war factories, the majority of jobs were in the service sector.
 This caused the gendered expectations for that time to be altered and roles to be both tested and reassigned for the incoming decades.